sumitkarki07/connect-well-nepal/TEAM_DISTRIBUTION.md

 ### **All Team Members:**
 - Follow existing code style and comments
+- Use existing `AppColors` from `lib/utils/colors.dart`
+- Support both light and dark themes
 - Test your features thoroughly
 - Use Git branches for development
 - Regular code reviews